unusualfor/advanced-kubernetes/README.md

 1. Ensure you have administrative (sudo) access on your system
 2. Update your system packages to the latest versions
 3. Install a modern web browser for accessing dashboards
-4. (Optional) Set up a virtualization environment (e.g., VirtualBox, VMware, KVM) for isolated labs
+4. Set up a virtualization environment (e.g., VirtualBox, VMware, KVM) for isolated labs or spin up a WSL instance

 ---